 The highest predicted worst-case sound level from the Project wind turbines is below the 50 dBA limit at all modeled NAC 1 receptors as shown in Table 11.
 Modeled sound level isolines are presented on Map 9 (Sound Level Modeling Results).
-The highest $L{50}$ sound level is 47 dBA at non-participating receptor #210.
-Nighttime measurements showed non-wind-turbine ambient $L{50}$ broadband sound levels range from 25 to 56 dBA when ground-level wind speeds were at or below 11 mph and winds at hub height corresponded to conditions in the modeling.
+The highest predicted worst-case Project Only L{50} sound level is 47 dBA at participating receptors #119, 120, and 121 and non-participating receptor #210.
+Nighttime measurements showed non-wind-turbine ambient L{50} broadband sound levels range from 25 to 56 dBA when ground-level wind speeds were at or below 11 mph and winds at hub height corresponded to conditions in the modeling.
 These measured sound levels exceeded 50 dBA at five (5) of the six (6) locations during the measurement program.
-Ambient sound levels in the Project Area fluctuate due to sound sources such as ground-level winds and vegetation rustle, both of which can cause ambient sound levels to exceed the MPCA $L{50}$ nighttime limit of 50 dBA.
-The highest predicted worst-case Project Only $L{50}$ sound level at a modeling receptor is 47 dBA, and, therefore, is below the most restrictive MPCA sound limit of 50 dBA.
-Appendix D (Pre-construction Sound Analysis) provides further details of the sound modeling analysis.
+Ambient sound levels in the Project Area fluctuate due to sound sources such as ground-level winds and vegetation rustle, both of which can cause ambient sound levels to exceed the MPCA L{50} nighttime limit of 50 dBA.
+The highest predicted worst-case Project Only L{50} sound level at a modeling receptor is 47 dBA, and, therefore, is below the most restrictive MPCA sound limit of 50 dBA.
+Appendix C (Pre-construction Sound Analysis) provides further details of the sound modeling analysis.